 April - Were dreaming of summer as the growing season is upon us!
 During April were coming to the end of our hop plant sales, but these are soon overtaken by the arrival of our gorgeous lavender plants that soon start whizzing out the door.
 The customers see our mature plants around the shop and farm, and are prompted into replanting gardens.
 The florists are busy reviewing our online designs, creating new ones and planning for the busy months ahead.
 Our wedding season is now in full swing.
 Of course, the weeds in the cutting garden are a priority to get rid of as they soon overtake the growth of the flowers, along with keeping the grass mown and the area looking pretty!

-May/June - A quieter time for the shop, the weather is warm and the yard is humming with visitors and browsers looking for inspiration before coming back to see us later in the year.
+May / June - A quieter time for the florists, the weather is warm and the yard is humming with visitors and browsers looking for inspiration before coming back to see us later in the year.
 People are happiest outside enjoying the warmer weather and our rural shopping yard is perfect for a cup of coffee and to watch the world pass by.
-We are inundated with enquiries for casual summer work and we begin to gear up for promoting British flowers in the shop.
+We are inundated with enquiries for casual summer work and we begin to gear up for promoting British flowers in the florist.
 The cutting garden needs constant attention and the hanging baskets appear, adding a dash of colour to the yard.
 Our fresh hop orders start flooding in for August delivery.

 July - This is a month we encourage our mail order customers to preorder their fresh hops and hop plants.
-Visitors to the shop are keen to know when to come back for hop picking and we have plenty of new people visiting the area and coming to enjoy our Pick Your Own Sunflowers - which is a lovely therapeutic change from PYO soft fruit, and fun for the whole family!!
-Our fields are full of blooms, and the shop has plenty of our own home grown flowers for sale
+Visitors to the florist are keen to know when to come back for hop picking and we have plenty of new people visiting the area and coming to enjoy our Pick Your Own Sunflowers - which is a lovely therapeutic change from PYO soft fruit, and fun for the whole family!!
+Our fields are full of blooms, and the florist has plenty of our own home grown flowers for sale.

 September - Hop picking finishes mid september and we can all breath normally again!!
 Once the hop harvest is over, the freshly dried garland are available for sale.
 The cutting garden has the last of our flowers to cut, the Chinese lantern and hydrangea, then when thats everything gathered in for the year.
 No rest for the wicked though, Halloween and Christmas stock starts to arrive and we must get ready for the festive period.